shanemomara/omaraneurolab/NeuroChaT/README.md

 # NeuroChaT

 NeuroChaT is an open-source neuron characterisation toolbox primarily developed by Md.
-Nurul Islam with Shane O'Mara.
+Nurul Islam under supervision of Shane O'Mara.

 ## Installation